-3.1.1 Meteorological data
+5.1.1 Meteorological data

 Wind regime was characterised by the alternation of strong wind events and calm periods.
-The leg 1 was characterised by two significant wind events, one at the beginning of the leg, which lasted 48 h, and a later one with a highest intensity yet shorter in time.
+The leg 1 was accompanied with two significant wind events (Fig. 1a), one at the beginning of cycle 1 (day 261 to day 262), which lasted 48 h, and a latter one during cycle 2 (day 269) with a highest intensity yet shorter in time.
 Both corresponded to NE winds, whereas winds are usually blowing from W or SW in the area at this period (Raybaud et al., 2008).
-By contrast, the end of leg 2 was dominated by persistent and strong NE and SW winds.
+By contrast, the end of leg 2 was dominated by persistent and strong NE and SW winds resulting in a decrease of stratification (Fig. 4a).
 In addition, an episode with significant precipitations occurred just before the campaign started.

-Hydrological and biological parameters (CTD acquisition)
+5.1.2 Hydrological and biological parameters (CTD acquisition)

-The hydrological structure along the cruise revealed a typical late summer situation with a stratified water column, whereas a transition from summer period to fall structure was expected (i.e. destratification).
-Thus, the thermocline ranged from 20 to 40 m depth, with surface temperatures above 20°C. Salinity dynamics were characterised by the intrusion of Low Salinity Water (LSW) with likely coastal characteristics (<38.3 PSU) during leg 1 (day 265 to day 274 = 21 September to 30 September) just under the thermocline.
-This phenomenon, detailed by Andersen et al. (2008) and Raybaud et al. (2008), was also observed to a lesser degree during leg 2 (day 283 to day 286 = 9 October to 12 October).
-Each time, this resulted in a light shallowing of the thermocline, as a consequence of the expansion of the less dense water mass.
-The destratification seemed to be initiated at the end of the cruise, with a deepening of the temperature and the salinity isoclines, in response to the regime of persistent and strong wind at this time.
-At the beginning of leg 1, fluorescence measurements displayed a chlorophyll-a peak about 80 m depth, followed by another distinctive one about 50 m depth.
-Throughout the second part of the cruise, the Deep Chlorophyll Maximum (DCM) was located just under the thermocline, following its shift to a deeper depth.
+The hydrological structure along the main part of the cruise revealed a typical late summer situation with a stratified water column, whereas a transition from summer period to autumn structure was expected (i.e. destratification).
+Thus, the thermocline ranged from 20 to 40 m depth (Fig. 1b), with surface temperatures above 20 °C. Salinity dynamics were characterised by the intrusion of Low Salinity Water (LSW) with likely coastal characteristics (< 38.3) during leg 1 (day 265 to day 274) just under the thermocline (Fig. 1c).
+This phenomenon, detailed by Andersen et al. (2009) and Raybaud et al. (2008), was also observed to a lesser degree during cycle 4 (day 283 to day 286).
+Each time, this resulted in a light shallowing of the thermocline, as a consequence of the dilatation of the less dense water mass.
+Along with a deepening of the temperature and the halocline, the destratification seemed to be initiated at the end of the cruise.
+The significant decrease of the stratification index observed at this period (Fig. 4a) depicted the disturbance that occurred in response to the regime of persistent and strong wind at this time.
+At the beginning of cycle 1, the fluorescence measurements displayed a chlorophyll-a peak about 70-80 m depth, followed by another distinctive one about 50 m depth (Fig. 1d).
+All along the second part of the cruise, the Deep Chlorophyll Maximum (DCM) was located just under the thermocline, following its shift to a deeper depth.
+Consequently, the in-vivo fluorescence evolution showed up tendency to get deeper at the end of campaign.